MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ##### Resiliency requirements

 It's important that you understand your resiliency requirements for your workload, including the recovery time objective (RTO) and recovery point objective (RPO).
 These objectives help you to decide which alternatives to rule out.
 If you don't have clear requirements, you can't make an informed decision about which approach to follow.
-For more information, see [Target functional and nonfunctional requirements](design-requirements.md).
+For more information, see [Target functional and nonfunctional requirements](design-requirements.md). <!-- Update this to RE:01 when staged -->

 ##### Service level agreements